Recorder

 Change to “Intensity” to identify oversaturated areas (white color).
 The “Saturation” image will show the % of bands that are saturated.

-Tip If you have saturated pixels on your samples: lower integration and record the image again.
+Tip If you have saturated pixels on your samples, lower the integration time and record the image again.

 image-20251124-091039.png